Robo-advisors are the talk of the town now. You may have come across both Endowus and StashAway, which are 2 of the popular ones.

 Moreover, the minimum sum for each subsequent investment is $100.
 You aren’t able to invest anything less than a $100!

-This may be a huge initial amount if you are just starting to invest.
+This may be a larger initial amount if you are just starting to invest.
 As such, this is something you should consider first before you start to use Endowus.

 Here are the fees that both robo-advisors will charge you: